-This is one of our favourite ever desserts – doughnuts and chocolate... what’s not to like?
+This is one of our favourite ever desserts – what’s not to like about doughnuts and chocolate?

-Doughnuts have become the new cupcake – no longer the greasy pastry from the corner shop, gourmet doughnuts are now the most fashionable pastry around.
-With variations like sweet potato doughnuts, cake batter doughnuts and even savoury jalapeño and cheddar doughnuts appearing, there’s no shortage of options available.
-These doughnut holes are a more elegant way to serve doughnuts – try them with a variety of dipping sauces
+No longer the greasy pastry from the corner shop, gourmet doughnuts are now some of the most fashionable pastries around.
+With variations like sweet potato doughnuts, cake batter doughnuts and even savoury jalapeño and cheddar doughnuts on the market, there’s no shortage of options available.
+These doughnut holes are a more elegant way to serve doughnuts – try them with a variety of dipping sauces.

 - 150ml whole milk, lukewarm